Netcracker/KubeMarine/documentation/Maintenance.md

 ### Configure Manage PSS Procedure

-JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/manage_pss.json?raw=1).
+The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/manage_pss.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 To manage PSS on existing cluster one should configure `procedure.yaml` similar the following: